 “When the fifth seal was opened, John the Revelator in vision saw beneath the altar the company that were slain for the Word of God and the testimony of Jesus Christ.
 After this came the scenes described in the eighteenth of Revelation, when those who are faithful and true are called out from Babylon.
 ‘And after these things I saw another angel come down from heaven, having great power; and the earth was lightened with his glory.
 And he cried mightily with a strong voice, saying, Babylon the great is fallen, is fallen, and is become the habitation of devils, and the hold of every foul spirit, and a cage of every unclean and hateful bird.
 For all nations have drunk of the wine of the wrath of her fornication, and the kings of the earth have committed fornication with her, and the merchants of the earth are waxed rich through the abundance of her delicacies.
 And I heard another voice from heaven, saying, Come out of her, My people, that ye be not partakers of her sins, and that ye receive not of her plagues.
 For her sins have reached unto heaven, and God hath remembered her iniquities.’”

 The Historicists discussed at present represent the Seventh-day Adventists, who are a significant group within Historicism.
 They are committed to agreeing with White and cannot avoid her conclusion that the oppression referred to in the fifth seal includes that imposed on the reformers in the 16th and 17th centuries, and her thematic and terminological correspondence with the call to come out of Babylon in chapter 18.
-Her testimony justifies the trumpets cannot represent judgments prior to that time, insomuch as the souls of the fifth seal are admonished to wait until an appointed time when more of their brethren must be killed before said judgments materialize.
+Her concessions support the trumpets cannot represent judgments prior to that time, insomuch as the souls of the fifth seal are admonished to wait until an appointed time when more of their brethren must be killed before said judgments materialize.
 Adventists Jon Paulien and Ranko Stefanovic correctly maintain that the trumpets represent the punishment of those who oppress of the souls depicted in the fifth seal, which makes their interpretation that the trumpets represent judgments prior to the Great Reformation fallacious because the punishments depicted by the trumpet are yet future in relation to the aforesaid, if one concedes Ellen G. White was correct, above, and in what follows.

 “The prophecies in the eighteenth of Revelation will soon be fulfilled.
 During the proclamation of the third angel’s message, ‘another angel’ is to ‘come down from heaven, having great power,’ and the earth is to be ‘lightened with his glory.’
 The Spirit of the Lord will so graciously bless consecrated human instrumentalities that men, women, and children will open their lips in praise and thanksgiving, filling the earth with the knowledge of God, and with his unsurpassed glory, as the waters cover the sea.”